-Our safe deposit box rental prices start from less than a £3 per week.
+Prices start from less than a £4 per week.
 A once-off £100 key deposit is required to open a new account.
 The deposit is refundable when the contract ends with the return of the keys and access cards.
-Our minimum rental period is 1 month.
-We accept cash, debit cards, BACS and cheques.
-For payments via cheque, keys will only be released upon cleared funds.
-For a full list of prices please click here (link to prices page)
+Our minimum rental period is 3 months.

-We are open Monday to Friday from 10 am to 6 pm and Saturday & Sunday 12 noon to 4 pm.
-Bank Holiday hours are also 12 noon to 4 pm.
+We are open Mon – Fri from 10am to 6:00pm and 10am to 5pm on Saturday & Sunday.
 Customers have unlimited access during these hours.
 With last access to the vault 15 mins before closing time.

 A comprehensive insurance policy is available for the contents of your safe deposit box.

 Approximately one month before your contract expires, we will call you to remind you of your rental expiry date.
 If we cannot contact you by phone (after a number of attempts) we will email you or a send a letter (whichever is your preferred method of contact) inviting you to renew your contract.

 If you do not wish to renew renting your safe deposit box with us, you must return both keys to the box and any and all access devices, which we will have given to you.
 This must be carried out in-person or by registered post before the date on which your contract expires.
 Please see our terms and conditions for further information.

 No. The only case in which we are obliged to open a box is when we are presented with a valid court order

 No. Upon registration you are issued with the only 2 keys unique to your box.